oracle/graalpython/docs/user/FAQ.md

 On GraalVM, Python C extension modules run using the GraalVM LLVM runtime.
 To use such modules, you cannot use binary distributions, but instead you must install them from source using GraalPy, which will transparently produce LLVM bitcode during the build process.
-However, many of the core features of Python (including, e.g., large parts of the `os` API) are implemented in pure Java and many standard library modules and packages work without running any LLVM bitcode.
+However, many of the core features of Python (including, for example, large parts of the `os` API) are implemented in pure Java and many standard library modules and packages work without running any LLVM bitcode.
-So even though the Python runtime depends on the GraalVM LLVM runtime, for many use cases you can disallow native modules entirely.
+So even though GraalPy depends on the GraalVM LLVM runtime, for many use cases you can disallow native modules entirely.

-### Can I use the GraalVM sandboxing features with Python?
+### Can I use the GraalVM sandboxing features with GraalPy?

 Yes, you can.
 As an embedder, you can selectively disable features.
 For example, you can disable native code execution or filesystem access.
 Also, GraalVM's managed execution mode for LLVM fully works for running extensions such as NumPy in a safer manner.

-### Do all the GraalVM polyglot features work with Python?
+### Do all the GraalVM polyglot features work with GraalPy?

 The team is continuously working to ensure all polyglot features of GraalVM work as a Python user would expect.
 There are still many cases where expectations are unclear or where multiple behaviors are imaginable.